If you have grown tomatoes you’ve experienced “tomato cracks” which is one of the many tomato problems you’ll encounter.

 Plant Crack-Resistant Varieties – these varieties have elastic skin.
 They include Daybreak, Earl of Edgecombe, Early Girl, Heinz 1350, Juliet, Valley Girl, Mountain Delight, and Mountain Pride.

 Apply Balanced Fertilizer – when blossoming and fruiting, tomatoes require more potassium and phosphorus.
 Excessive nitrogen will cause excessive growth, leading to cracking.
-Conduct a soil test first to determine the amount of nutrients present in the soil before adding more.
+Conduct a soil test first to determine the number of nutrients present in the soil before adding more.

 Avoid Over-Fertilizing – Over fertilizing your tomatoes with excess nutrients can lead to a growth spurt.
 We always use Epsom salt on tomato plants when planting seedlings to give them a boost and reduce transplant shock.